varunu28/A-Kata-A-Day/README.md

 8. What dominates your array
 9. Which are in
 10. Don't Give Me 5
 11. New £5 notes collectors!
+12. Title Case

 My CodeWars profile: http://www.codewars.com/users/varunu28